sensu/sensu-docs/content/sensu-go/5.16/guides/contact-routing.md

 http://127.0.0.1:3031/events
 {{< /highlight >}}

-You should see a 202 response from the API and, since this event doesn't include a `contacts` label, an alert in the Slack channel specified by the `slack_fallback` handler.
+You should see a 202 response from the API.
+Since this event doesn't include a `contacts` label, you should also see an alert in the Slack channel specified by the `slack_fallback` handler.
 Behind the scenes, Sensu uses the`contact_fallback` filter to match the event to the `slack_fallback` handler.

-Now let's create an event with a `contacts` label.
+Now, create an event with a `contacts` label:

 {{< highlight shell >}}
 curl -X POST \